-Our statistics document that the greatest need we now have is for foster homes/parents to care for teenagers, sibling groups, and medically-fragile infants.
+Our statistics document that the greatest need we now have is for foster homes/parents to care for teenagers, sibling groups, and medically-fragile infants (especially those who have been born substance exposed).

-As of June 2014, 161 children are under the care and custody of Anne Arundel County's Department of Social Services.
-Almost 70 new children enter into foster care in the County each year.
-About 11% of the total number of foster children in our care now have an adoption plan.
+As of May 2019, 124 children are under the care and custody of Anne Arundel County's Department of Social Services.
+About 60 new children enter into foster care in the County each year.

 100% of our children have experienced some form of trauma.
 Although this trauma may manifest itself in unique ways for each child, even our youngest children will have been impacted.